Working With Games

 - Great for quick access to your go-to games

 Got ROM sets with lots of duplicates or broken games?
-Hide them:
+Disable them to clean up your library:

-- Duplicate regions (hide all but your preferred version)
+- Duplicate regions (disable all but your preferred version)

 - Broken or incomplete ROM dumps